mynameisameed/mynameisameed/README.md

 ### Hi there 👋 Iam Sameed Uddin
-##### Iam Cloud DevOps Engineer with 10+ yrs of experience in IT from Hyderabad, currently in US, Florida 🌴
+##### Iam Cloud DevOps Engineer with 10+ yrs of experience in IT from Hyderabad, India- currently in US, Florida 🌴

 #### 🔭 I’m currently working on